Last updated on October 24th, 2023 at 14:21

 - 13 How Do You Make Percolated Coffee Taste Better?

 A coffee percolator is something that needs no introduction for most people.
-They are the classic, and now almost forgotten counter top coffee brewers of the 1960s and before that got replaced by the humble drip coffee maker.
+They are the classic, and now almost forgotten counter top coffee brewers of the 1960s and before they got replaced by the humble drip coffee maker.

 Traditional percolators brew coffee by continually cycling boiling water or almost boiling water through a basket of coffee grounds using gravity until a brew strength has been achieved.
 This method of brewing coffee uses a slightly higher temperature which recycles brewed “coffee water” over the grounds until a desired strength has been reached.